forman/extendit/README.md

-There is also a corresponding React hook [`useLoadCodeContribution`](https://forman.github.io/extendit/functions/react.useLoadCodeContribution.html) that is used for implementing React components:
+There is also a corresponding React hook [`useLoadCodeContribution`](https://forman.github.io/extendit/functions/react.useLoadCodeContribution.html) that is used for implementing components:

 ```tsx
 import { useLoadCodeContribution } from "@forman2/extendit/react";